-Turkey is a land of sparkling beauty and arresting sights – but no other moment can match the raw power of Gallipoli on 25th April, ANZAC Day.
+Turkey is a land of sparkling beauty and arresting sights – but no other moment can match the emotion of Gallipoli on 25th April, ANZAC Day.

 25 April 1915

-Australian and New Zealand soldiers form part of the allied expedition that aims to open the Dardanelles to the allied navies.
-The ultimate objective – to capture Constantinople (now Istanbul), capital of the Ottoman Empire, an ally of Germany.
-Unfortunately, due to miscommunication from the overseeing British commanders, many troops landed in the wrong place – Gallipoli.
-Stranded on the beach and unable to scale the tall cliffs, they were met with fierce resistance from the Ottoman Turkish defenders.
+Australian and New Zealand soldiers form part of the allied expedition - also made up of British, Irish and French troops - that aims to open the Dardanelles to the allied navies.
+The ultimate objective: to capture Constantinople (now Istanbul), capital of the Ottoman Empire, an ally of Germany.

-By the end of 1915 over 10,000 Anzacs (Australian and New Zealand Army Corps) and approximately 20,000 defending Turkish troops had been killed at Gallipoli.
+By the end of 1915 over 10,000 Anzacs (Australian and New Zealand Army Corps), 20,000 British and Irish, 10,000 French and approximately 87,000 defending Turkish troops had been killed at Gallipoli.
 The allied forces eventually withdrew from the peninsula.

-If you'd like to witness the Dawn Service next year, take a look through our trips to Turkey and find out more.
+If you'd like to witness the Dawn Service or visit Gallipoli for yourself, take a look through our trips to Turkey and find out more.

 (Photos from OAndrews by CC License)